Shuna's Journey: Inspirations

 In his afterword published in the Shuna booklet, Hayao Miyazaki wrote that he took the Tibetan folktale, "The Prince Who Turned into a Dog", as a source of inspiration for the novel.
 It is a myth of how a prince named Prince Achu saved his people by stealing barley from the west from a serpent king.
 He was punished by being turned into a dog but returned to human form due to the love of a young girl and returns with the grain to his people.
 Miyazaki wrote that while he wanted to create an animation for it at the time, no one was willing to animate such a simple story.
 As a result, he turned it into a graphic novel with the support of several publishers.

-Kentaro Takekuma traces Miyazaki's stylistic inspirations back to the adventures he read as a child and identifies his 1969 illustrated story (絵物語, emonogatari) People of the Desert as a precursor for Shuna's Journey.
+Kentaro Takekuma traces Miyazaki's stylistic inspirations back to the adventures he read as a child and identifies his 1969 illustrated story People of the Desert as a precursor for Shuna's Journey.